rothskeller/pdf/README.md

 - `pdfinspect` is a program that dumps individual objects from the PDF file in a human-readable form.

-There is also a sub-package `pdfform` that knows how to read and write fillable forms in PDF files.
-I don't have any use for it anymore so it isn't being maintained, but as far as I know it still works.
+There is also a directory `_pdfform`, with code for a deprecated package that knows how to read and write fillable forms in PDF files.
+It's out of date and no longer used, but saved in case I need it someday.

 The sub-package `pdftest` is just a test program used during development of the library.